brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-5.md

 ---
 layout: layouts/posts/singlepostherofit.njk
 tags: post
-title: "Webmentions in three SSGs: Part 5"
+title: "Webmentions in three SSGs • Part 5"
 subtitle: "Thanking our sources for this series about IndieWebbin’"
 description: "Conclusion of a five-part series about incorporating the IndieWeb into three different static site generators (SSGs)."
 author: Bryce Wray